 If you are wondering how to apply for food stamps in person, the process is fairly simple.
 You can electronically fill out an application online and then print it, or you can fill out a physical application form in person.
 There is one in every city in Hawaii, including Hilo, Honolulu, Lihue and Wailuku.

 You do not need to make an appointment to apply for SNAP in person.
 However, it is important to call ahead of time to verify the days and hours of operation for that particular office.
 To learn more about the application process, download our free guide.

 In order to follow up on your SNAP application status, you may call the official state information line.
-In general, a representative will be able to assist you seven days a week, 24 hours a day.
+In general, the Public Assistance Information Line (PAIS) is available to assist you seven days a week, 24 hours a day.
 During your call, you can inquire about whether your application was received and whether it has been approved or denied.

 Hawaii Food Stamps Interview Process

 After you submit your food stamp application form, you can expect to be sent an appointment notice for a phone or in-person interview that will verify your eligibility.
 However, be mindful that telephone interviews are typically only conducted for seniors, people with disabilities and working individuals.
 Thus, you have a higher chance of receiving a notice that requests you to appear in person.
 In any case, you must complete this interview before you can receive any benefits.

 During the food stamp interview, a SNAP representative will most likely ask you questions pertaining to your application, with the objective of validating your claims.
 This is also a chance to clear up any issues or inconsistencies, and an opportunity for the agents to ask any questions you may have failed to answer on your food stamp application package.